 Mark Walsh is creative professional specialising in architectural photography and is based in Melbourne, Australia.

 When I see or enter a building I’m immediately drawn to the play of light and the harmony of materials & geometry.
-But what most interests me is the overall ‘feeling’ that a building or internal space can evoke in the average visitor.
+But what most interests me is the overall ‘feeling’ that a building or internal space can evoke in a visitor.

 Architecture in general but interiors in particular have the ability to effect people subconsciously.
 A person’s response to walking into a space can be immediate and subtle.
 It’s an intimate but public reaction, a dialogue between two strangers.
 I think it’s the job of a well made photograph to be faithful to this interplay.

 Lunette [in development]